Tropical Storm Oscar disintegrates en route to the Bahamas after killing 6 people in Cuba

 The National Oceanic and Atmospheric Administration predicted an above-average Atlantic hurricane season this year because of record-warm ocean temperatures.
 It forecast 17 to 25 named storms before the season ends, with four to seven major hurricanes of Category 3 or higher.

-Meanwhile, Tropical Storm Kristy swirled over open waters in the Pacific Ocean.
+Meanwhile, Kristy strengthened into a hurricane in the eastern Pacific Ocean Tuesday and was expected to remain away from land as it grows more powerful, forecasters said.

-It was located 470 miles (755 kilometers) west-southwest of Acapulco, Mexico, on Tuesday.
-It had maximum sustained winds of 60 mph (95 kph) and was moving west at 16 mph (26 kph).
-Kristy is expected to become a hurricane by Tuesday night.
+The storm was 590 miles (950 kilometers) west-southwest of Acapulco, Mexico, and was moving west at 18 mph (30 kph).
+It had maximum sustained winds of 75 mph (120 kph), according to the hurricane center.

+Kristy was expected to continue moving over open waters without threatening land.
+There were no coastal watches or warnings in effect.